Personal attention. High quality. Amazing value. Eager to please the customer

 Excellent Value, Personal, caring, trustworthy, and fast attention from booking, picking you at the airport upon arrival, all the way to taking you to the airport the last day.

 The first-day the owner came to the hotel to introduce himself and explain my booking.
 He even invited me to lunch in a local restaurant!
 The first night and last night in Hotel Venice in Arusha were excellent.

 How Much Does our Trip to Tanzania Cost

 Our safari trip price itinerary to Tanzania for 14Day costs around $4350 per person per the whole trip while we are traveling 2 people together.
 We hope if there are more than 2 people the price will go down or get a discount.
-Our individual ultimate tailor Tanzania itinerary is well helped from the team of safari company who listen, advice from start to the end our wishes.
+Our individual ultimate tailor Tanzania itinerary is well helped from the team of safari companies who listen, advice from start to the end our wishes.

 14-day Budget Safari camping was an Incredible Experience.

 Our chef’s food was fantastic every day, our driver/guide knew the best time and place to be to see the best of everything awesome,

 He provided an amazing amount of information on plants, animals, and culture.
 Got great photos of the Big Five and much more.
 Tents were sturdy and in great condition.
 The campsites were basic, clean, and in great condition.
 3 individual custom days were outstanding: Kilimanjaro Mandara Huts hike; Maasai village visit; Lake Eyasi Trip.